tc-tommo/cv/cv.md

 </div>
 </div>

-# Profile
-I'm a recent Informatics graduate with a strong foundation in AI, machine learning, and software engineering.
-Experienced in Python, data analysis, and building interactive web applications.
-I'm passionate about driving a public benefit from AI tools and eager to contribute to Storm ID's technical team.
-I work well in a team, am committed to learning quickly and upholding high standards of quality.

-# Technical Skills
-- **Programming:** Python, JavaScript (React), TypeScript, Haskell, C/C++
-- **AI/ML Tools:** TensorFlow, PyTorch, computational pipelines, small language models, NLP frameworks
-- **Data Science:** Pandas, NumPy, data analysis, data visualization
-- **Version Control:** Git, GitHub Actions
-- **Cloud:** Familiarity with fundamentals of cloud computing; keen to pursue Azure certification
-- **Other:** UI/UX, hardware integration, public sector data

 ---

 # 📐 Experience & Projects

-## AI & Data Projects
+## 🎓 University

   * **Masters project - graphically editable music transformations**
-      * Implemented advanced signal processing and ML compatible mathematical transforms (NSGT) to demonstrate a novel music editing workflow.
+      * Demonstrated using nonstationary gabor transforms to make music editable in an image editor.
-      * Working with tensor computation in pytorch for signal processing.
+      * Working with Python ML and and acceleration libraries.
   * **High performance metaheuristic algorithms using TensorFlow**
-      * Used TensorFlow to implement metaheuristic algorithms (particle swarm optimiser, genetic algorithm) leveraging CUDA.
+      * Used TensorFlow to implement a high-performance particle swarm optimiser and puzzle solving genetic algorithm.
   * **[Edinburgh cycle share scheme](https://redd.it/mrbvvt) - data analysis and presentation**
-      * Analysed and visualised public sector transport data using Python and data science packages, providing actionable insights during the COVID-19 pandemic.
-  * **Inkwell PR - GPT based press release generator**
-      * Contributed to the development of a GPT based press release generator, refining the core service and integrating payment/subscription.
-  * **SendEvent app - NLP assisted events and invitations**
-      * Used NLP tools to turn plain English phrases into structured, shareable iCal files.
-      * Experimented with finetuning LLaMa, Qwen and Gemini models to perform advanced phrase NLU: "every second friday of june except 16th"

-## Web & Software Projects

-  * **[Binary Abacus](https://tommo.page/abacus) - Interactive binary learning tool for kids**
+      * Analysed data from Edinburgh's cycle rental scheme during COVID-19 using Python data science packages* **[Binary Abacus](https://tommo.page/abacus) - Interactive binary learning tool for kids**
       * Built a modern, interactive web application using React to help users learn about binary numbers, encoding systems, and bitwise operations.
       * Implemented features including multiple rows for simultaneous values, configurable bit columns, and various encoding options (unsigned/signed binary, IEEE 754, ASCII).
       * Created an intuitive UI with visual beads that change color based on position, keyboard shortcuts, and sound feedback.
       * Designed with responsive layout and multiple interaction modes (keyboard/mouse) for accessibility.
   * **[Workout Mate](https://workout.tommo.page) - Gymnastics strength and conditioning app**
-      * Developed a web app for the Edinburgh University Gymnastics club's strength and conditioning programme, using React, Astro, and GitHub Actions.
+      * As part of a redesign project for the Hevy workout app, I developed a web app which now is used by the Edinburgh University Gymnastics club's strength and conditioning programme.
-      * Collaborated with club members to refine the app and deliver a user-focused solution.

-## Hardware & Embedded Projects
+      * Used React, Astro and Github Actions to create a web app to help the club members perform \\ workouts.

   * **Tenuto; Robot piano tutor**
-      * Developed hardware and control software for a robotic piano tutor concept, interfacing with Bluetooth LE MIDI and utilising wireless chips, microcontrollers, and MOSFETs to drive a solenoid array, with variable key velocity using high-frequency control signals.
+      * Developed hardware and control software for a robotic piano tutor concept, interfacing with Bluetooth LE MIDI and utilising wireless chips, microcontrollers, and high-power transistors to drive a solenoid array, with variable key velocity using PWM signalling.
       * Key player in a large team; product demo rated best among 23 teams by technology and business experts.
+      * I was a key contributor of product design and development.

+## 🎮 Hobby projects

+  * **SendEvent app - NLP assisted events and invitations**
+      * Uses a natural language processing framework to turn plain English descriptions of events into shareable formats.
   * **Wireless measurement device for understanding impact forces on gymnasts**
-      * Created a wearable harness with inertial measurement hardware, collected data over Bluetooth using Python.
+      * Created a wearable harness with inertial measurement hardware, collected data over Bluetooth using Python API.
-      * Performed analysis and visualisation to gain insights into physical preparation.
+      * Analysis and visualisation to gain insights into physical preparation.
-  * [PlayerData](https://www.playerdata.com) - Full SoC emulation for driver code testing
-      * Developed virtual driver testing for sports wearables using C/C++ on ARM chips.
-      * Learnt about realtime and low power systems.
+  * **[Training clock](https://clock.tommo.page) for Edinburgh university gymnastics club**
+      * Built using React and deployed using Firebase.
+      * Used for my former role as social and fundraising coordinator for the club.
+      * Synchronised to a central calendar and displays upcoming social/competitive events.

+## 🏫 High school

   * **Scottish Baccalaureate in STEM - wireless communication using visible light**
       * Highest Baccalaureate grade for the Angus district (2019).
-      * Self-taught in embedded programming, electronics, signal processing and telecommunications; developed a relay chat proof of concept as an independently organised project.
+      * Learned embedded programming, electronics, signal processing and telecommunications; developed a relay chat proof of concept in an independent research project.

 ---